 When picking out the best powder for you, the first thing you are going to want to figure out is if you want smokeless powder or black powder.
 99 times out of 100, you are going to go with smokeless powder.
 Modern smokeless powder has a much faster burn rate and is much more powerful than black powder.
 This is why it is very important not to get the two confused.
 Reloading modern ammo with black powder will more than likely result in a squib load, which is where the gun fires, but does not provide enough energy for the bullet to leave the barrel.

 Reloading a black powder rifle or cartridge with smokeless powder will more than likely cause a catastrophic failure, which is where the firearm explodes.
 In most cases, it will be very easy for you to tell which powder to use.
 For example, if you are using a muzzleloader or cap and ball revolver, you will need black powder.
-If you are reloading any common modern ammo, you will need smokeless powder.
+If you are reloading any common modern ammo, you will need the best smokeless powder.
 Where you will want to be careful is when you are loading ammunition for old, outdated cartridges and antique firearms.
 Some of these old firearms used black powder as the propellant, and reloading the cases with smokeless powder could cause a catastrophic failure.
 It is always best to consult a reloading manual before you choose your powder.

 Burn Rates and Chart